 - Back in Windows Explorer, right-click the folder again, select TortoiseSVN > Commit, enter your commit message, and click OK.

-- Start the desired Studio Pro version and download the app project from Team Server.
+- Start the desired Studio Pro version and download the app from Team Server.

-- Check that everything is okay in your app project.
+- Check that everything is okay in your app.

-- Inform your App Team that they need to do a fresh checkout of the app project or run TortoiseSVN > Update on their project folder before opening the project in the desired Studio Pro version again.
+- Inform your team that they need to do a fresh checkout of the app or run TortoiseSVN > Update on their project folder before opening the project in the desired Studio Pro version again.